aimhubio/aimstack.io/posts/an-end-to-end-example-of-aim-logger-used-with-xgboost-library.md

 ## Learn More

 [Aim is on a mission to democratize AI dev tools.](https://github.com/aimhubio/aim#democratizing-ai-dev-tools)

 If you find Aim useful, support us and star [the project](https://github.com/aimhubio/aim) on GitHub.
-Also, join the [Aim community](community.aimstack.io) and share more about your use-cases and how we can improve Aim to suit them.
+Also, join [Aim Community ](https://community.aimstack.io/)and share more about your use-cases and how we can improve Aim to suit them.